-Management uses judgment in determining the fair value of the acquired net identifiable tangible and intangible assets at the date of a business combination.
-Any resulting goodwill is an asset representing the future economic benefits arising from other assets acquired in a business combination that are not individually identified and separately recognized.
-Goodwill at December 31, 2020 relates to the Company's acquisitions of various businesses.
+Any goodwill resulting from a business combination is an asset representing the future economic benefits arising from other assets acquired in a business combination that are not individually identified and separately recognized.
+Goodwill at December 31, 2021 relates to the Company's acquisitions of various businesses.
 Goodwill is not amortized but is tested for impairment annually or more frequently if changes in circumstances indicate a potential impairment.
 Goodwill impairment is assessed based on a comparison of the recoverable amount of a cash-generating unit to the underlying carrying value of that cash-generating unit's net assets, including goodwill.
 Significant estimates are required in determining the recoverable amount of each cash-generating unit, including a discount rate, a growth rate and revenue projections.
-When the carrying amount of the cash-generating unit exceeds its fair value, the recoverable amount of goodwill related to the cash-generating unit is compared to its carrying value and excess of carrying value is recognized as an impairment loss (Note 14).
+When the carrying amount of the cash-generating unit exceeds its fair value, the recoverable amount of goodwill related to the cash-generating unit is compared to its carrying value and excess of carrying value is recognized as an impairment loss (Note 13).

-Notes to the Consolidated Financial Statements for the years ended December 31, 2020 and 2019 b) Timber
+Notes to the Consolidated Financial Statements for the years ended December 31, 2021 and 2020 (in thousands of Canadian dollars)

+b) Timber

-At each reporting date, timber is valued at fair value less costs to sell with any change therein, including the impact of growth and harvest, recognized in net earnings for the period.
-Significant judgment is used in determining the fair value with reference to independent third party valuators and recent comparatives of standing timber sales, costs of sustainable forest management, timber pricing and harvest volume assumptions, the discount rate used, and the resulting net present value of future cash flows for standing timber.
+At each reporting date, timber is valued at fair value less costs to sell with any change therein, including the impact of growth and harvest, recognized in net earnings for the year.
+Significant judgment is used in determining the fair value with reference to independent third party valuators and recent comparatives of standing timber sales, costs of sustainable forest management, timber pricing, harvest volume and timing assumptions, the discount rate used, and the resulting net present value of future cash flows for standing timber.